Interview: What Investors Need to Know about The Stamp Duty Changes

-Recent changes in stamp duty land tax essentially mean a 3% tax on all second homes costing over £40,000, It is a tax, aimed directly at landlords and property investors.
+Recent changes in stamp duty, land tax, mean a 3% tax on all second homes costing over £40,000, a 3% tax to pay on top of your purchase price.
+It is aimed directly at landlords and property investors but not everyone is equal.
 Here we look at exactly how it applies and at who it affects.

 Changes In Stamp Duty And Land Tax